 CANCELLED Seward Community Library & Museum 10:30am-11:30am

-Peninsula Teleconferenced Town Hall Meeting: Thursday, March 14 6:00 P.M.
+Peninsula Teleconferenced Town Hall Meeting: Thursday, March 14 at 6:00 P.M.

 Join Legislators from your area for a town hall meeting via teleconference.
 The Legislative Information Offices in Kenai, Homer and Seward will be open to individuals interested in connecting with legislators representing the Kenai Peninsula.
 This is a great time to voice your concerns, questions, and comments to your local representatives.
 For more information contact my office at 1-800-892-4843.

 I have the BEST district in the State and want to highlight our communities in each newsletter.
-Today I highlight Girdwood and Moose Pass…
+Today I highlight Nikiski and Anchorage Hillside…

 It’s a pleasure to serve and represent District N – the BEST district in the State!

 - Population - a suburban area of the Municipality of Anchorage with 6,000+ households, nearly all with individual on-site water wells and wastewater treatment.

 - Major landmarks or attractions - Flat Top Mountain in Chugach State Park, Potter Marsh, which is part of the Anchorage Coastal Wildlife Refuge